 Outline your ideal customers’ age range, interests, job titles, pain points, and anything else relevant.
 But remember, while “35-year-old, coffee-loving, tech-savvy project manager who hates slow internet” is a start, let’s dive deeper…

 What kind of music do they listen to?
 What do they value most?
+What motivates them?
+What are their goals?
+What challenges do they face?
+How can your product or service make their day better?
 Give them a name.

 This is just a first ideal customer, do not worry about getting it perfect.
-Personas evolve over time as you build your brand.
+Customer profiles and personas evolve over time as you build your brand.

 Putting it all together